Thursday, April 23, 2026

 The construction sites are becoming a very dangerous place for a man whose eyesight is failing so the interview to see how things will be changed to give him his life back is a report I am really looking forward to receiving.

 My oldest son, Scott, has a wonderful job in the field of 'electricians' and the glasses he is always needing are constantly changing.
+I've been waiting to see his son Tobias.

 Now, I don't know if my middle son, Tyler, is still doing electrical work or if his back has been injured beyond repair.
 I am very sure that a new career objective is going to be talked, and talked and talked about until solutions are forthcoming.